TJ-wriggle puzzles ☕

 Use the mouse to drag a wriggler by its head or tail.

-Added to the collection in 2009 we also have the big-wriggle bonus challenge which celebrated the launch of the first Wriggle iOS app The app was later released for MacOS as Wriggle-3D in 2013.
+Added to the collection in 2009 was the big-wriggle bonus challenge applet which celebrated the launch of the first Wriggle iOS app.
+The iOS app was later rebuilt as Wriggle 3D and has been available in the Amazon app store since 2016.

 Links and related pages

-Snake puzzle games: a comprehensive review of wriggle-style puzzles by Joel Fox (2019-22).
+Joel's snake-puzzle games review: a comprehensive review of wriggle puzzle genre by Joel Fox (2019-22).

 concept - © Tom Jolly - 2006